Many homeowners wonder if cement between pavers is viable for creating durable and attractive pathways or patios.

 - Replacement of Damaged Joints: For larger areas of damage, it may be necessary to remove the affected cement.
 Use a chisel and hammer to remove the old cement carefully, ensuring it does not damage the pavers.
 Once removed, clean the gap thoroughly before applying the new mortar.

-- Paver Resetting: If pavers become loose or uneven, they may need reset.
+- Paver Resetting: If pavers become loose or uneven, they may need to reset.
 Remove the affected pavers, re-level the base if necessary, and reinstall the pavers using fresh mortar in the joints.

 Alternatives to Cement for Paver Joints